-Canada confirms 1st case of South African virus variant
+Ontario confirms its 1st case of South African virus variant

-TORONTO (AP) — Canada on Monday reported its first case of a coronavirus variant that emerged in South Africa that is believed to be more contagious than the original.
+TORONTO (AP) — Canada most populous province on Monday reported its first case of a coronavirus variant first identified in South Africa that is believed to be more contagious than the original.

-Dr. David Williams, Ontario’s chief medical officer of health, said the case was found in Peel region outside Toronto and the person does not have a known history of travel or any known contact with someone who has travelled.
+Dr. David Williams, Ontario’s chief medical officer of health, said the case was found in the Peel region outside Toronto and the person does not have a known history of travel or any known contact with someone who has travelled.

 Viruses constantly mutate but scientists are especially concerned about the emergence of three that researchers believe may spread more easily.
-One first reported in the United Kingdom was previously confirmed in Canada, and Ontario, the country’s most populous province, has dozens of cases now.
+One first reported in the United Kingdom was previously confirmed in Canada, and Ontario has dozens of cases now.

 The variant first found in South Africa was detected in October.
 Since then, it has been found in at least 30 other countries including the U.S.